ChucklesDroid/R-Programming-Language/README.md

 summary(i.setosa)
 hist(i.setosa$Petal.Length)
 ```
 Since we leave column empty we select all the columns in the above example

+## Data Formats in R Programming Language <a name="Para6"></a>
+There are 2 main concepts while learning about data formats in R:
+* Data Types
+* Data Structures

+Data Types can be of 5 different types:-
+* Numeric (integer, single and double)
+* Logical
+* Character
+* Complex
+* Raw

+Data Structures can be majorly of 5 different types:-
+* Vector
+* Matrix
+* Array
+* Data Frame
+* List

+Check usage examples in `Data Formats/dataformats.R`